FITrig: A High-Performance Detection Technique for Efficient Ultra-Long-Period Pulsars

 Three important parameters (threshold $\tau$, tile size $N_T \times N_T$, length of time-sequential snapshots $L$) are explained below.
 To begin with, the parameter $\tau$ serves as the threshold for z-score values, filtering significant cases by indicating how many standard deviations ($\sigma$) the tLISI of pulsar deviates from the average level ($\mu$).
 We investigate sigma levels ranging from 3 to 6, with 5$\sigma$ as the reference level as it is commonly used in transient detection studies \citep{m81,sourcefinder1}.

 With regard to the second parameter, tile size, we use the number of pixels to represent effective tile size $N_T$, rather than the degrees of FOV covered by a tile, to avoid the influence of different telescope resolutions.
 Table \ref{table005} illustrates the effective tile sizes for different combinations of threshold $\tau$, telescope arrays, and relative brightness $\Gamma$.
-The ``-'' means that there is no effective tile size exists for the given parameters.
-Here, the phrase ``effective tile sizes'' means tile sizes where the pulsar tile is successfully selected, while keeping the proportion of selected pixels below a level of $\theta=0.5\%$ \citep{xiaotongthesis}.
+The ``-'' entry indicates that, for the given parameters, no valid effective tile size can be determined.
+Here, the phrase ``effective tile sizes'' refers to tile sizes for which the pulsar tile is successfully selected while keeping the proportion of selected pixels below a level of $\theta=0.5\%$ \citep{xiaotongthesis}.
 This level $\theta$ controls the trade-off between false positives and detection sensitivity --- lower $\theta$ reduces false positives but also decreases sensitivity.
 For example, when $\theta=0.1\%$ and steady sources are very bright ($\Gamma>20$), the pulsar becomes undetectable in our experiments.

 In the results, the pulsar detected by the FITrig can be very faint, with its flux reaching between 1/40 and 1/60 of that of the surrounding steady features in the images using MeerKAT and SKA AA2, respectively, for $\tau = 5$.
 A very small tile size (e.g., per-pixel detection) amplifies the impact of SNR fluctuations.
 Comprehensively, the best tile size for pulsar localisation is 32 $\times$ 32 pixels.
 While we adopt this size, FITrig supports customisable tile sizes to accommodate diverse user needs.